jenkinsci/split-admin-plugin/README.md

 ## Supported Tasks

- * **Create Split From YAML File**: This task will read a given YAML file populated with Splits containing treatments, whitelisted keys, dynamic configs and percentages for default rule, see YAML format section below.
+ * **Create Split From YAML File**: This task will read a given YAML file populated with Splits containing treatments, individual target keys, dynamic configs and percentages for default rule, see YAML format section below.
 The plugin will check if Split and Split definitions exists in the given workspace/environment, if not, the subtask is skipped, the fields below are required:
     `Workspace Name`
     `Environment Name`
     `Traffic Type Name`